 Performance Measure Target 2020-21 2021-22 2022-23 2023-24 Delivery complies with relevant legislation to ensure that incentives are issued accurately to approved participants.
 90 per cent of statements of compliance are processed within 60 days.
-Method: analysis of internal department reporting using NRAS delivery data. • • • • Output data sets that support the performance report for the program.
-Percentage of dwellings that were paid an incentive for the relevant NRAS year Number of NRAS incentives issued for the relevant NRAS year (Cash payments and Refundable Tax Offsets) Method: administrative data.
+Method: analysis of internal department reporting using NRAS delivery data. • • • • Output data sets that support the performance report for the program. t the performance Number of NRAS incentives issued for the relevant NRAS year (Cash payments and